piaw/www/claude/Draft2027.md

 **Munich → Dolomites → Stelvio → Bernina → Graubünden → Silvretta → Bodensee → Munich**

 Status: first draft, June 2027 (dates TBD).
-Tandem with Boen (12) as stoker; Xiaoqin + Bowen in support vehicle with hiking as their primary activity.
+Tandem with Boen (12) as stoker. **No support vehicle** — everything carried on the bikes, and all transfers by train.
+Bowen likely not on this trip (high school).

 ---